 Residents interested in both the Health Equity and Disparities and Categorical IM tracks at KP Oakland should know that these programs have unique NRMP code numbers and are separately matched programs.

-- Clinical Experience: You will have the unique opportunity to manage patients longitudinally in a Kaiser Oakland adult medicine clinic and in a community partner clinic along with the core requirements of an internal medicine residency
+• Clinical Experience: You will have the unique opportunity to manage patients longitudinally in a Kaiser Oakland adult medicine clinic and in a community partner clinic along with satisfying the core requirements of an internal medicine residency

-- Community Advocacy & Health Policy: By being embedded in community sites, you will help build meaningful and collaborative partnerships to support our surrounding community organizations in Oakland and the greater East Bay.
-You will also take part in a fully funded, special 2-week Health Policy elective, led by Kaiser in partnership with policy experts from Washington, DC.
+• Community Advocacy & Health Policy: By being embedded in community sites, you will help build meaningful and collaborative partnerships to support our surrounding community organizations in Oakland and the greater East Bay.
+You may also take part in a fully funded, special 2-week Health Policy elective, led by Kaiser in partnership with policy experts from local county and state departments of public health.

 Elective Opportunities for Residents in the Health Equity and Disparities Track